 - Jacket support structure with J-tubes

-- Suction anchors or pile sleeves foundations
+- Suction anchors or suction buckets or pile sleeves foundations

 The transition piece transfers the loads and weight of the wind turbine tower and generator to the jacket support structure legs and is the top part of the jacket wind foundation.